TSN-ADMIN/wxPySTC_DocMap/README.md

 # wxPySTC_DocMap
 Document map (aka minimap) for wx.stc.StyledTextCtrl editor control

-File *SPyE - Copy.py* is a demo source file for demo use.
+File *SPyE - Copy.py* serves as a demo source file.
+Change it to whatever suits you.